rossvideo/Catena/docs/Validation.md

 ## Required Parts for a Valid Device Model

-According to the ST2138-a specification and enforced by the [validation logic](../tools/codegen/index.js#L80-L167), a valid device model must include:
+According to the ST2138-a specification and enforced by the [validation logic](../tools/codegen/index.js#L80-L167), a valid device model could include:

 ### 1. **Device Metadata**